inductivekickback/neRF/README.md

 # neRF
-Augments the Nerf Mega Mastodon blaster with a Nordic nRF52840, RGB LED, and vibration motor so it becomes fly-by-wire and can optionally be controlled over BT.
-Without a BT connection the blaster's original operation is essentially unchanged.
+Augments the Nerf Mega Mastodon blaster with a Nordic nRF52840, RGB LED, and vibration motor so it becomes fly-by-wire and can optionally be controlled over Bluetooth.
+Without a Bluetooth connection the blaster's original operation is essentially unchanged.

 # Building and flashing on nRF52840 dongle